MehulSehgal/parksafe/README.md

 The app also ships with a lightweight **Municipal Admin** view for monitoring reported spots, challans, and activity across the city.

-> This is a frontend demo/prototype: parking data, reviews, and availability history are seeded with realistic sample data for the Connaught Place / Central Delhi area.
-It's built to be wired up to a real backend (see [Data Sources](#data-sources) below).

 ## Features

 - 🗺️ **Interactive map** (Leaflet + Google Maps / Mappls tiles) with color-coded pins for safety level